jbsdadilet/androidAppWS/README.md

 You will learn that getting the layout correct will be a pain.
 In the sample TextView code above, the ```app:___``` defines how the TextView will be positioned.
 I recommend you to copy the code from the source for those entries.

-The attributes that we are interested in are _id, textSize,_ and _textColor_.
+The attributes that we are interested in are _id, visibility, textSize,_ and _textColor_.

+_id_, as the name suggests, gives the view a id so we can reference to this specific TextView in our code.

+_visibility_ determines if the view is visible or not.

+_textSize_ and _textColor_ does what you think it does.